-Considering the electrical properties of the layers detected in Finokalia (Fig. 6 and Fig. 8), the LREF and the reconstructed mean electric field are depicted, with the local diurnal variation resembling the Carnegie curve.
-The E_z values vary between a total minimum at ~ 05:00 (UTC) and the maximum at ~ 13:00 (UTC) with a mean value of ~ 173 V/m.
-An increase of the electric field is observed at about 22:00 (UTC) resulting in a double peak variations curve (Yaniv et al., 2016).
-The reconstructed mean E-field is close to the expected fair weather value and the slight difference can be attributed to local meteorological factors, atmospheric boundary layer characteristics (Anisimov et al., 2017) and the station's coastal location.
-Complementarily, E_z diurnal variation in the station of Antikythera exhibits a minimum in early morning hours at ~ 23:00 (UTC) and a single maximum on early afternoon at ~ 19:00 (UTC) (Fig. 7 and Fig. 9), with a mean value of ~ 102 V/m.
-Since the timeseries in Antikythera are restricted to one year, the mean E-field value is statistically biased, therefore it is lower than the expected fair weather value.
+Considering the electrical properties of the layers detected at Finokalia (Figs. 6 and 8), the LREF and the reconstructed mean electric field are depicted, with the local diurnal variation resembling the Carnegie curve.
+The $E_z$ values vary between a total minimum at ~05:00 UTC and the maximum at ~13:00 UTC with a mean value of ~ 173 V m-1.
+An increase of the electric field is observed at about 22:00 UTC, resulting in a double peak variations curve (Yaniv et al., 2016).
+The reconstructed mean E field is close to the expected fair-weather value, and the slight difference can be attributed to local meteorological factors, atmospheric boundary layer characteristics (Anisimov et al., 2017) and the station's coastal location.
+Complementarily, $E_z$ diurnal variation in the station of Antikythera exhibits a minimum in the early-morning hours at ~23:00 UTC and a single maximum during the evening at ~19:00 UTC (Figs. 7 and 9), with a mean value of ~ 102 V m-1.
+Since the time series at Antikythera are restricted to 1 year, the mean E-field value is statistically biased; therefore it is lower than the expected fair-weather value.

-400 4.3 Observed E-field enhancement as compared to LREF
+4.3 Observed E-field enhancement as compared to LREF

-In Fig. 6 and Fig. 7, we present the dust events that induced an enhanced electrical behaviour near the ground.
-The E-field strength measurements are averaged over 5 mins in order to be comparable with the lidar data.
-In the July 25th layer (Fig. 6), dust advection is recorded since the first morning hours and areas of increased particle concentration can be spotted from early noon.
-The δ_p profile signifies that the layer consists primarily of dust which descends after ~16:00 (UTC) and falls entirely below 2 km et 18:20 (UTC) but the mean electric field (block line) remains above the reference field (and contoured line).
+In Figs. 6 and 7, we present the dust events that induced an enhanced electrical behaviour near the ground.
+The E-field strength measurements are averaged over 5 min in order to be comparable with the lidar data.
+In the 25 July layer (Fig. 6), dust advection is recorded, since the first morning hours and